shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

     home: /root
     pwd: /home/lnxcfg

-Ansible’s line-in-file and multi-line-in-file are very powerful and enables the ability to add text, replace text, and work with files.
+Ansible’s line-in-file and block-in-file are very powerful and enables the ability to add text, replace text, and work with files.

 The below Playbook configLineInFile.yml adds an entry into the /etc/hosts file.
 Notice Ansible variables are defined in the *vars *section of the Playbook then interpolated between the {{ and }} tags.
 Variable concatenation is easy as shown here: hosts_var: “{{ ansible_default_ipv4.address }} {{ ansible_fqdn }} {{ ansible_hostname }} “.
 Also notice the use of Ansible Facts with ansible_default_ipv4.address, ansible_fqdn, and ansible_hostname.
 These are just some of the predefined Ansible Facts about a client.